Rich Groblewski, Founder of the Lancaster Garden Walk, Passes Away at Age 72

 His contributions to the regional gardening community extended beyond the Lancaster Garden Walk.
 Rich served on the founding board of Gardens Buffalo Niagara and was a member of both the Buffalo Bonsai Society and the Niagara Frontier Koi and Pond Club at different points in time.
 He also volunteered his time with Plantasia.

-The back of the Groblewsli garage doubles as a Japanese tea house!
+The back of the Groblewski garage doubles as a Japanese tea house!
 Photo by Jim Charlier.

 A Japanese Garden Paradise